Bernd-L/trunk/site/content/blog/2021-02-05-plugin-system.md

 - Proprietary integration.
 Perhaps folks have some Trunk pipelines they would like to build, but they are not able to open source the code.
 This would provide for such cases.
 - Perhaps folks don't want to take the time to contribute 😬.
 The maintainers are too mean, too snarky, they always ask me to change things ... who knows?
 - Perhaps the use case is too niche, and the Trunk maintainers don't think it should be in the code base.
 - A big one is maintenance.
-As Trunk grows and new use cases inevitibly emerge, that will be more and more code to maintain, which may slow overall progress of core Trunk development.
+As Trunk grows and new use cases inevitably emerge, that will be more and more code to maintain, which may slow overall progress of core Trunk development.

 # Trunk Internals (abridged)